 Based on the academic calendar of your school, submission of each academic term’s transcript is required.
 Students are advised to submit college transcripts within 30 days after the term ends directly to their assigned Nā Hoʻokama a Pauahi Scholarship Post-High Counselor (PHC).

 - A requirement for award recipients is to maintain Satisfactory Academic Progress (SAP) with a current minimum 2.0 cumulative GPA.
+Students must also earn credit for all of the courses they enroll in.

 - Failure to maintain SAP will result in the recipient being placed on Provisional award status (a condition placed on award eligibility and disbursement) for the following academic term or, ultimately, award suspension and/or termination.